mgrmgr29/api-guide/source/callback.rst

 return a
 `200 response <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#200>`_
-code, TradeSafe will continue retry the callback untill a 200 response code is recieved to the timeout condition it met.
+code, TradeSafe will continue retry the callback untill a 200 response code is recieved or the timeout condition it met.

 Example of the callback data
 ----------------------------